gautch29/Downloader-Backend/docs/DOCUMENTATION.md

 ## Deployment

 ### Systemd (Linux)
 The backend can run as a systemd service.
-See `downloader-backend.service`.
+See `docs/DEPLOYMENT.md`.

 ### Environment Variables
 - `DATA_DIR`: Path to store database and downloads (default: `../downloader-data`).